rulee-it/campusly---a-free-room-finder-initiative/README.md

-# Free Class Navigator - Web Version
+# Campusly: Free Class Navigator - Web Version

 ## Overview
-Free Class Navigator is a web application designed to help Sharda University students find available classrooms based on their preferences.
+Campusly is a web application designed to help Sharda University students find available classrooms based on their preferences.
 Users can select a block, day, and time to find unoccupied classrooms for studying, group work, or other activities.

 #Live Demo
 https://rulee-it.github.io/campusly---a-free-room-finder-initiative/